elenderg/PAL-1000/instruções de compilação.md

 `Add an intermediate given the other term's type name and the rider's token's first.`

-`Add several fragments given "put_" and the other term's variable and "_into_" and the intermediate and the other term's locus.`
+`Add several fragments given "put" and the other term's variable and "into" and the intermediate and the other term's locus.`

-`Add two fragments given "negate_" and the intermediate and the rider's token's first.`
+`Add two fragments given "negate" and the intermediate and the rider's token's first.`

 `Put the intermediate into the term's variable.`